apache/mxnet/docs/static_site/src/pages/api/developer_guide/profiling.md

 From the code, we can identify the major events in our test application

 1. Initialize our input data
 2. Creating a new MXNet ndarray using our existing data values
 3. Compute on our data
     1. produce the diagonal of the input data
     2. sum along the diagonal to compute the “trace” of the matrix
 4. Wait for computation to finish (only needed when profiling)

-Nothing MXNet related happens before #2 (in our code example) those calls are all regular numpy functions.
-When #2 happens and we create an MXNet ndarray quite a few things happen.
+In the following list, #1 uses regular numpy functions to initialize data.
+MXNet is not involved in this process.
+In #2, we create an MXNet ndarray and quite a few things happen under the hood.
 The screenshot below shows a zoomed in portion of the timeline.

 ![dev_guide_profilling_3.png](/assets/img/dev_guide_profilling_3.png)
 Here, the four red arrows show the important events in this sequence.

-1. First, the `MXNDArrayCreateEx` is called to physically  allocate space to store the data and other necessary attributes in the `ndarray` class
+1. First, the `MXNDArrayCreateEx` is called to physically  allocate space to store the data and other necessary attributes in the `ndarray` class.
-2. Then some support functions are called  (`MXNDArrayGetShape,` `MXNDArrayGetDType`) while initialing the data structure
+2. Then some support functions are called (`MXNDArrayGetShape,` `MXNDArrayGetDType`) while initialing the data structure.
-3. Finally the data is copied from the non-MXNet ndarray  into the newly prepared MXNet ndarray by the `MXNDArraySyncCopyFromCPU`  function
+3. Finally the data is copied from the non-MXNet ndarray into the newly prepared MXNet ndarray by the `MXNDArraySyncCopyFromCPU`  function.

 Next, #3 (in our code example) begins the computing process to produce our output data.
 The screenshot below shows this behavior.

 ![dev_guide_profilling_4.png](/assets/img/dev_guide_profilling_4.png)
 Here you can see that the following sequence of events happen:

-1. `MXImperativeInvokeEx` is called the first time to launch  the diagonal operator from #3 (in our code example)
+1. `MXImperativeInvokeEx` is called the first time to launch the diagonal operator from #3 (in our code example).
-2. Soon after that the actual **`diag`**  operator begins executing in another thread
+2. Soon after that the actual **`diag`**  operator begins executing in another thread.
 3. While that is happening, our main thread moves on and calls `MXImperativeInvokeEx` again to launch the **`sum`**  operator.
-Just like before this returns without actually executing the operator  and continues.
+Just like before, this returns without actually executing the operator  and continues.
 4. Lastly, the `MXNDArrayWaitAll` is called as the main thread has progressed to #4 in our app.
-It will wait here while all the  computation finishes
+It will wait here while all the  computation finishes.

 Next lets look at a view of the part of the timeline zoomed to the actual operator execution.

 ![dev_guide_profilling_5.png](/assets/img/dev_guide_profilling_5.png)
 Here there are 3 main events happening:

-1. The **`diag`** operator is executing first
+1. The **`diag`** operator is executing first.
-2. Then the `ResourceParallelRandomSetSeed` runs
+2. Then the `ResourceParallelRandomSetSeed` runs.
-3. And finally the `sum` operator executes  (for a very short time as shown by the big red arrow)
+3. And finally the `sum` operator executes  (for a very short time as shown by the big red arrow).

 The `diag` operator running makes sense (although seems to take a little longer than we'd like).
-And at the end the sum operator runs (very quickly!).
-But the weird part in the middle is this **`ResourceParallelRandomSetSeed`** thing running.
+At the end, the sum operator runs (very quickly!).
+But the weird part in the middle is **`ResourceParallelRandomSetSeed`** running.
 This is part of the MXNet resource manager.
 The resource manager handles temporary space and random number generators needed by the operators.
 The **`sum`** operator requests temporary space in order to compute the sum, and therefore launches the resource manager (for the first time) here.
-As part of its startup sequence the random number generator is initialized by setting the seed.
+As part of its startup sequence, the random number generator is initialized by setting the seed.
 So this is some initialization overhead.
 But let's try and run the app again, running the compute twice, and look at the 2nd run to try and remove this initialization from our profiling.

 Here is the modified code:

 ```
 import mxnet as mx